millan-figueroa/studyhub-frontend/README.md

-# StudyHub – Collaborative Study Planner
+# 🐱‍💻 StudyHub – Collaborative Study Planner

-StudyHub is a MERN-stack web application designed to help my classmates and me stay organized during our post-cohort review sessions.
+StudyHub is a MERN-stack web application designed to help us stay organized during our post-cohort review sessions. <br>
-Admins can create **Modules** (like “Backend Review” or “React Deep Dive”), and inside each module they can create **Study Tasks**—assignments, readings, practice problems, or group study sessions.
+Admins can create **Modules** (like “Backend Review” or “React Deep Dive”), and inside each module they can create **Study Tasks**—assignments, readings, practice problems, or group study sessions.<br>

-Users track task status (To Do → In Progress → Done) and use the tool during our twice-weekly meetups to stay aligned and accountable.
+Users track task status (To Do > In Progress > Done) and use the tool during our twice-weekly meetups to stay aligned and accountable.

 ---